FlowFuse/flowfuse/docs/device-agent/quickstart-web-ui.md

 _NOTE: It is good practice to keep your Device Agent up to date.
 Update instructions are also provided in the link above._

-_NOTE: If you do not have access to a terminal, follow the [Quick Start with Web UI](./quickstart-web-ui.md) guide._

 ### Step 1: Add a new Device
 1. Open your web browser and go to your FlowFuse application page.